robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ???

-If we think of an iceberg, the visible vulnerabilities are above the waterline and the invisible ones are the ones below.
-It is the invisible ones that are difficult to address and can potentially sink the ship!
+If we think of an iceberg, the Tier 1 visible vulnerabilities are above the waterline and the invisible ones from Tier 2 and 3 are the ones below.
+They pose an existential risk!
+They are difficult to address and can potentially sink the entire ship!

-We will refer to "above the waterline" and "below the waterline" problems
+In the security community these are often referred to as "above the waterline" and "below the waterline" problems

 ---
 class: center, middle